Learning to Optimize for Reinforcement Learning: Experimental Details

 \subsection{Implementation Details for Section 4}

 We collect agent-gradients by training A2C in \bdl for $30M$ steps with learning rate $3e-3$, optimized by RMSProp.
-To approximate the identity function, the RNN model is an LSTM with hidden size $8$, followed by an MLP with hidden sizes $[16,16]$.
-We train the RNN model for $1,000$ epochs and pick the best learning rate from $\{3e-3, 1e-3, 3e-4, 1e-4\}$.
+All collected agent-gradients are divided into $30$ parts by time-steps.
+We then plot the agent-gradients in the first, sixteenth, and last parts as the agent-gradient distributions at the beginning, middle, and end of training, respectively.